eyoelmulugeta/R_Final_project/README.md

 ## concluding:

 That the the female insects are mostly located in the West coast and most of the male insects are located in the East coast.

+## T Test

+We performed a t-test for the Butterfly Data and we used the Average Apex Area .
+It showed that there was a 95 percent confidence interval. with this confidence level we can say there was a significant difference between Male and Female.
+This shows that the sample was significant and there were high confidence levels.